Table of Contents

 - Bring teenage volunteers on the field occasionally.
 Many youngsters don’t vote because they don’t understand how the election or government works.
 Such activities will make them familiar with it.

-Related Reading: How to train your campaign volunteers
+Read also: How to train your campaign volunteers

 2. Shed traditional working methods for modern policies

-What the youth wants: A place where they can fit in, feel comfortable, and uplift their skills.
+What the youth want: A place where they can fit in, feel comfortable, and uplift their skills.
 Working spaces are evolving to be more inclusive, and the young are happier to work in such modern places rather than traditional ones.

 What you can do: In 2012, incumbent President Obama called up supporters, asking them to cast their ballot on election day.
 GOTV efforts were not only the volunteers’ job- they were the candidate’s too!